olinley/oliarchibald/src/pages/about.md

 ---
 Hola, I'm ~~Ollie~~, ~~Olly~~, Oli.

-Been in the game for 10 years, having started my career at Builtvisible before going in-house at Deliveroo.
+Been in the SEO game for 10 years, having started my career at Builtvisible before going in-house at Deliveroo.

 These days I'm a freelance SEO consultant, mainly working with clients in the ecommerce and publishing spaces.
+However, I'm open to most things.

 ## What do I actually do?